 So the how, where and when are totally up to you - the important bit is bringing people together to get to know each other a little better and have fun!
-Just be sure to check the latest Government guidelines for where you live (England, Northern Ireland, Scotland, Wales), and plan your Big Lunch with safety, group numbers and social distancing rules in mind.
+We all know that with Covid, things can change quickly so we recommend checking the latest Government guidelines for where you live (England, Northern Ireland, Scotland, Wales), and plan your Big Lunch with safety, group numbers and social distancing rules in mind where necessary.

 We're sure you're all practised at managing social occasions within the rules by now, but here are our top tips for a socially safe Big Lunch!